riveryc/word-game/README.md

 - Add or remove levels as needed

 ### Audio Settings
-- Internet-based Dictionary API provides crystal-clear professional pronunciation
+- Internet-based services (Google TTS and Dictionary API) provide crystal-clear professional pronunciation
 - Smart fallback to computer speech with adjustable rate, pitch, and volume
 - Cached for performance with 3-second timeout for reliability